-It is hard to believe the conflict that once existed in the beautiful and now peaceful district of Cu Chi.
-Underneath the rubber trees in Cu Chi lies vast network of underground tunnels, extending from outskirts of Saigon all the way to the Cambodian border.
+Cu Chi Tunnels holds the grim history of the Vietnam War, and it’s hard to believe the conflict that once existed in the beautiful and now peaceful district of Cu Chi.
+Underneath the rubber trees in Cu Chi lies a vast network of underground tunnels, extending from the outskirts of Saigon to the Cambodian border.

-- The construction began in 1948 and took 25 years to build.
+- The construction began in 1948 and took 25 years to complete.

 - They extend from Saigon to the Cambodian border.

-- Tunnel rats used the term “black echo” to describe being in the tunnels.
+- Tunnel rats used the term “black echo” to describe the conditions in the tunnels.

 - Over 45,000 people died defending the Cu Chi tunnels during the Vietnam War.

 - Most of the tunnels were less than a meter wide and 1,5 meter tall